miguelASL/Java-Array/README.md

 # Java
-Estos son mis primeros ejercicios de Java usando "Arrays".
+These are my first Java exercises using "Arrays".